AlexKontorovich/2025EuclideanGeometryCourse/LectureNotes/Lecture2.md

 | 8.
 AB = AC                                      | Both radii of Circle centered at A |
 | 9.
 AB = BC                                      | Both radii of Circle centered at B |
 | 10.
 BC = AC                                     | Common Notion 1 (transitivity)     |

 QED

 Fast forward 2000 years:
 People were very bothered by the 5th postulate.
 It's way longer than the others.
 Not so "self-evident".
 Felt more like a "Theorem" (a fact to be proven from more basic facts)

-In the 19th century (Gauss, Lobichevsky, Bolyai ,... , Riemann , Poincare) people tried to assume that the 5th postulate is False, and prove a cascade of consequences, hoping to find a contradiction!
+In the 19th century (Gauss, Lobachevsky, Bolyai, ..., Riemann, Beltrami, Poincare) people tried to assume that the 5th postulate is False, and prove a cascade of consequences, hoping to find a contradiction!
 They did not manage to come up with a definitive contradiction.
 But proved all kinds of crazy sounding stuff like:

 Homework: Assume that the angles in a triangle always add up to less than 180 degrees.